 and hastening the coming of the day of God

-The fourth ingredient of our fourfold walk before God is “hastening the coming of the day of God.”
+The fourth component of our fourfold walk before God is “hastening the coming of the day of God.”
 The “day of God” follows the “day of the Lord.”
 This day is the commencement of our place in eternity.

 Hastening implies that we can bring the “day of God” more quickly if we live godly lives.
 We cannot hasten the day of God because it is fixed in His councils.
 We can, however, be eager and earnest in our anticipation of it.
 We can translate “hastening” as earnestly desiring.
 “Earnestly desiring” is a better translation than “hastening.”
 Christians are to hold attitudes of “earnestly desiring” the day of God.
 Christians are to look forward to the coming day of God.
 It is not a time of terror for them because this is when God will be all in all.

 because of which the heavens will be dissolved being on fire, and the elements will melt with fervent heat?

-God will annihilate the “heavens” and earth, and we will enter into the eternal state.
+On the “day of God,” He will annihilate the “heavens” and earth, and we will enter the eternal state.
 We studied this event in previous verses.

 We should live a life of expectation of the coming day of God.

-Our hope as Christians is not in the United Nations, Washington D.C., or Ottawa.
+Our hope as Christians is not in the United Nations, Washington D.C., Ottawa, or New Delhi.
 Neither do we place our hope in the universities of the world.
 Our hope lies in the coming of Christ.
 We live in expectation of His arrival.
 The Bible teaches that the conditions of the world will get worse and worse until He comes back.
 He will then straighten out the mess that man left here.

 Are you keenly expecting Jesus to put this world in its place?
 Are you excited about being with God?